GLOBAL MARKETS-Stocks down, dollar near 5-week low ahead of Fed

 * ECB and Bank of England meetings also awaited

-NEW YORK, July 29 U.S. stocks slipped and the dollar hovered near a five-week low on Monday ahead of the Federal Reserve's two-day policy meeting, which will be closely watched for clues on when the U.S. central bank will begin to slow its bond-buying program.
+NEW YORK, July 29 U.S. stocks fell and the dollar rose from a five-week low on Monday, a day ahead of the Federal Reserve's two-day policy meeting, which will be closely watched for clues on when the U.S. central bank will begin to slow its bond-buying program.

-The U.S. government's monthly jobs report due at the end of the week was also keeping investors on edge, particularly because the Fed has made the unemployment rate key to its decision on paring economic stimulus.
+The U.S. government's monthly jobs report due at the end of the week was also keeping investors on edge, particularly because the Fed has made the unemployment rate a cornerstone in its decision on paring economic stimulus.

 On Wall Street, stocks dipped broadly, with all three major indexes moving lower.